Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 alt_text

-The main takeway here is the intuition behind setting up a machine learning problem
+The main takeaway here is the intuition behind setting up a machine learning problem:

 • Create a model with parameters